Zac06/yes-app/README.md

 ### From an app store

-The application is going to be available on F-Droid.
+The application is not going to be available in the short term on any app store, not even F-Droid for the difficulty of upload.

 ### Manually